 Crop nutrition products include specialized and commercial fertilizers, liming materials, growing media, soil conditioners, soil/plant amendments, and biostimulants.
 Regulatory strategies are constantly changing and growing around the world, and our crop nutrition experts take pride in staying current on changes and new laws and regulations.
 In the EU, the Fertilizing Products Regulation (EU) 2019/1009 entered into force in 2019 and will fully replace the European Fertilizer Regulation (EC) 2003/2003 from July 2022 onwards.
 New regulations and guidelines are currently under review in the US.

-We are a proud member company of the Biological Products Industry Alliance (BPIA) helping to promote the responsible development of safe and effective biological products including biostimulants and biofertilizers as beneficial tools for commercial agriculture, forestry, golf courses, home gardens, horticulture, ornamentals, and public health.
+We are a proud member company of the Biological Products Industry Alliance (BPIA) and the International Biocontrol Manufacturers Association (IBMA) helping to promote the responsible development of safe and effective biological products including biostimulants and biofertilizers as beneficial tools for commercial agriculture, forestry, golf courses, home gardens, horticulture, ornamentals, and public health.
 We also work closely with other biological products companies to support registration of biostimulants.